michaeldfallen/govuk_frontend_toolkit/README.md

 ## Usage

-At the top of a Sass file in your Rails project you should use an `@import` rule to include the file for the mixins you require.
-For example if you want the conditionals and typography mixins you should add:
+At the top of a Sass file in your Rails project you should use an `@import` rule to include the file for the mixins you require, eg if you want the conditionals and typography mixins you should add:

     @import '_conditionals';